MKrasnansk/react-redux-praxes/readme.md

-## Poznamky
+## Descirbe

->Najprv nainstajuem react-redux a reduxjs/toolkit

->vytvorim store s funkciami ktore chcem aby app mala
+>react-redux & reduxjs/toolkit

+>create store with fn to be used

->index.js importnem Provider obalim App a dam do providera props ={store}
+>index.js import Provider wrap App & provider push to props

+>useDispatch to use redux-state in components

+>reducers to change redux-state